 The ideas discussed in this article are developed further in my new book, Religion, Language, Narrative and the Search for Meaning.
 Please see my currently published books for more details.
 See also The Origin of Religion.

 There is thus a trivial sense in which religion and language are related to each other.
 It would be impossible to acquire a religion without the medium of language.
-However, I want to suggest that the connection is deeper than this, and that both religion and language may be closely connected at a deep level and may be acquired in quite similar ways.
+However, I want to suggest that the connection is deeper than this.
+Both religion and language are closely connected at another level and are acquired in quite similar ways.

 If this idea is correct, might not the same be true of religion?
-Religion, after all, is apparently a near-universal in human societies, like language, so perhaps there is a "deep structure" for religion just as there seems to be for language.
+Perhaps there is a "deep structure" for religion just as there seems to be for language.

 There is a two-fold evolution going on here: certainly the human brain has evolved linguistic capabilities that are absent in the brains of other primates, but at the same time languages have adapted themselves to be readily learnable.
 This clearly has something in common with Dawkins's meme idea, which Deacon does mention in passing, but it places more emphasis on evolutionary change in language than we find in the writings of most memeticists.